 Who is a candidate for an open rhinoplasty?

-Several nose shape conditions are best resolved with the open rhinoplasty technique:
+Several nose shape conditions are best resolved with an open rhinoplasty in Houston:

 - Nose shape requires significant alteration

 - The nose was broken and needs correction

 - Inner nose structure requires correction for breathing function

 - The nose requires cartilage grafting to add height to the nose bridge

 Considering altering your nose?
 Choose the right surgeon for you